House moves on pro-union bill despite dim Senate odds - WTMJ

 — Granting organizers access to the contact information of workers, who they then could reach outside working hours during unionization drives.

-— Among dozens of other provisions, it would also prohibit companies from hiring replacements for workers on strike, prevent some workers from being classified as “independent contractors” to avoid unionization, and forbid employers from forcing workers into “captive audience meetings” where unionization is discouraged.
+— Among dozens of other provisions, it would also prohibit companies from permanently replacing workers who strike, prevent some from being classified as “independent contractors” as a means to deny workplace protections, and forbid employers from forcing workers into “captive audience meetings” where unionization is discouraged.

 Unions have historically offered a pathway to higher wages.
 But during floor debate, Republicans focused on the longstanding political relationship between Democrats and labor.